A Simple Client

 });

-Finally we need to add the delete button to the task item:
+Finally, we need to add the delete button to the task item:

 li.appendChild(deleteButton);

 To simplify our lives, we will use a library called React.
 The idea behind React is to create declarative UIs with nicely separated components.
-Basically we only define how the application should look like (hence the declarative aspect) and React takes care of the rest, such as determining the necessary DOM manipulations.
-As you will see soon, this is an incredibly useful feature.